-Last year, over 1700 UCL students participated in volunteering through the VSU.
-You can find out about some of them here.
-You can also read about some of the projects our students have set up on our pages.
+Last year, over 1,800 UCL students participated in volunteering through the VSU.
+Read on to find out about what some of our students have been doing.

 Marilena currently volunteers befriending patients on the Red Cell Haematology floor at the UCH Macmillan Cancer Centre.
 She’s a a third year Psychology student and volunteers at the hospital once a week.
 “I would recommend this project to anyone that wants to help people and also get involved with a great organisation such as Macmillan.
 Volunteers have a lot to gain, they meet a lot of new people and make new friends and most of all, you never feel like your time is wasted and it’s a continuous process of learning and improving your skills.
 The role is very well supported and supervised, not just by the Macmillan service but also by the Clinical Psychologist at the unit.”
 Read more.